 In a town closed and tightly controlled by a military junta, Daryn (17) ran into a human smuggler and learnt the way to escape.
 She had not know yet that this plan would change her life and those around her in the worst way possible.

-Four years after the Rising, the government starts to rehabilitate the Undead back into the society including teenager Kieren Walker, who returns home to his small Lancashire village to face a hostile reception as well as his own demons.
+Four years after the Rising, the government starts to rehabilitate the Undead for reentry into society, including teenager Kieren Walker, who returns to his small Lancashire village to face a hostile reception, as well as his own demons.

 A police detective (Ed Corbin) assigned to work a gay bar on an undercover drug operation gets hooked up with a gay student hustler (Dane Ritter).
 After the student witnesses a murder, the cop provides him an alibi and invites him to stay at his apartment.
 There a homosexual relationship develops.Written by

 John Sacksteder <email@example.com>

 11 of 15 people found this review helpful.

 Was this review helpful to you?

 | Report this